chris-j-akers/i8080-javascript/README.md

 * The Unit Test Generator App
 * An app to convert 8080 ROM binary files into JavaScript arrays of bytes.

+The rest of this document consists of notes regarding the implementation.
+For details, please consult the code.

 ---

 ### Table of Contents <!-- omit in toc -->